 This includes, sales tax, income tax, franchise tax and property tax.
 Many times, exempt organizations are entitled to these exemptions at the state level after they have received their Determination Letters from the IRS, but many of the exemptions go unused.

-If you think you might benefit from the one or more of these state tax-advantages, but are not using them or would like more information about any of the topics contained above, contact an attorney who can assist you.
+If you think you might benefit from the one or more of these state tax-advantages, but are not using them or would like more information about any of the topics contained above, contact us.

 67B Am.
 Jur.
 2d Sales and Use Taxes § 97.